-In January 2021, we completed enrollment in a Phase 3 multi-center, randomized, placebo-controlled, double-blinded, clinical trial in the setting of COVID-19.
-The Phase III trial will assess the safety and efficacy of lenzilumab in improving time to recovery and reducing severe outcomes in hospitalized adult patients with confirmed COVID-19 pneumonia and may serve as the basis for EUA and/or submission of a Biologics License Application (“BLA”) for approval of lenzilumab for COVID-19 pneumonia.
+In March 2021, we announced topline results in a Phase 3 multi-center, randomized, placebo-controlled, double-blinded, clinical trial in the setting of COVID-19.
+The Phase III trial assessed the safety and efficacy of lenzilumab in improving ventilator-free survival, reducing duration of ICU stay, improving overall survival, and reducing time to recovery in hospitalized adult patients with confirmed COVID-19 pneumonia and may serve as the basis for EUA and/or submission of a Biologics License Application (“BLA”) for approval of lenzilumab for COVID-19 pneumonia.
 The first patient was dosed in May 2020.
-There are currently 29 clinical sites across the US and Brazil.
+There were 29 clinical sites across the US and Brazil.

-The patients receiving lenzilumab had severe or critical pneumonia as a result of COVID-19.
+The patients receiving lenzilumab were hospitalized and required supplemental oxygen as a result of COVID-19 but were not on invasive mechanical ventilation.
 They were also viewed as being at high risk of further disease progression.
-All patients required oxygen supplementation and had elevation in at least one inflammatory biomarker prior to receiving lenzilumab.
+All patients had elevation in at least one inflammatory biomarker prior to receiving lenzilumab.
 All patients had at least one co-morbidity associated with poor outcomes in COVID-19 and several patients had multiple co-morbidities.

 On September 1, 2020, we announced that Mayo Clinic Proceedings, a premier peer-reviewed journal, had published a manuscript reporting the first case-control data of lenzilumab in COVID-19 patients, demonstrating an 80% reduction in relative risk of invasive mechanical ventilation (“IMV”) and/or death for patients treated with lenzilumab compared to the matched control group.
 Control patients were identified from an electronic registry of COVID-19 patients in the same centers as cases and matched for age, sex, disease severity, and baseline oxygen requirements.
 At the time of selection, the clinical outcomes for the matched control patients were not known.